rskanchi/Resources/Notes/GitHub_Issues.md

 **Steps:**

-1. Open the conflicting files in your editor and manually resolve the differences.
+- Open the conflicting files in your editor and manually resolve the differences.
-2. After resolving each conflict, use:
+- After resolving each conflict, use:

     ```bash
     git add <conflicted_file>
     ```

-3. Once all conflicts are resolved, continue the merge or rebase:
+- Once all conflicts are resolved, continue the merge or rebase:

     * For merge: `git commit` (Git will automatically create a merge commit message).
     * For rebase: `git rebase --continue`.

 Example Workflow (Using `git pull`)

-1.  `git fetch origin` (Optional, if you want to see the changes before merging)
+    * `git fetch origin` (Optional, if you want to see the changes before merging)
-2.  `git pull origin main` (or the branch you want to update)
+    * `git pull origin main` (or the branch you want to update)
-3. Resolve any conflicts.
+    * Resolve any conflicts

 ## Notes